Mampenda/Multiprogramming/README.md

 Only two of the interleavings are optional/viable, and those are the ones which gives the result 0.
 But the four others yields a result which gives the wrong answer.
+---

+We can view the execution of a concurrent program as an interleaving of the atomic actions executed by individual processes / threads.
+When processes interact, not all interleavings are likely to be acceptable.
+The role of synchronization is to prevent undesirable interleavings and this is done by combining _fine-grained_ atomic actions into _coarse-grained_ atomic actions.

+> Fine-grained atomic actions are implemented directly by the hardware on which a concurrent program executes.

+> Coarse-grained atomic actions are compositions of several fine-grained atomic actions.

+Using synchronization as a way to prevent undesired interleavings, is also possible by delaying the execution of a process until the program state satisfies some predicate (some _boolean_ condition).
+The first form of synchronization, which combines fined-grained atomic actions into composite coarse-grained atomic actions